 1. Analysis of mission statement:

 - The first thing that any candidate should do while preparing for a company interview, is to try and learn as much as possible about the company.
-Trying a thorough research about the company will do wonders and will provide you with an added advantage while attending the interview.
+Trying thorough research about the company will do wonders and will provide you with an added advantage while attending the interview.
 You can add various points and facts that correlate with both you and the company.
 This will show the employer that you have done your homework properly about the company and that you are very much interested to know more about the company and the applied job.
-Try to find out the underlying factors that are responsible for the company motives and missions and also try to know about the various subsidiary organisations that the company has managed.
-These organisations may include charity organisations, schools, colleges etc.
+Try to find out the underlying factors that are responsible for the company motives and missions and also try to know about the various subsidiary organizations that the company has managed.
+These organizations may include charity organizations, schools, colleges, etc.

 - If you are unable to find the specific mission statement about the company, then learn about the company and its motives through various methods.
-These include communication media like – forums, newspapers, internet, radio, media clippings and posts, videos, advertisements etc. Getting to know the mission and motto of the company that you are interested in, is an added advantage that will enable you to be noticed by the employer and if luck is in your favour this might even help you to grab the job offer.
+These include communication media like – forums, newspapers, internet, radio, media clippings and posts, videos, advertisements, etc. Getting to know the mission and motto of the company that you interest in, is an added advantage that will enable you to notices by the employer and if luck is in your favor this might even help you to grab the job offer.

-- Also, a basic knowledge about the company is necessary so as to avoid the long pauses when the interviewer asks you to tell something about the company and its aims.
-Knowing about the company makes you understand why the company exits and how is it functioning within the industry.
+- Also, basic knowledge about the company is necessary o as to avoid the long pauses when the interviewer asks you to tell something about the company and its aims.
+Knowing about the company makes you understand why the company exists and how is it functioning within the industry.

 2. Check your professional and personal goals:

 - As mentioned before, the main purpose of this question is for the interviewer to evaluate whether or not the candidate is a good choice for the job position.
 To persuade the recruiter or the employer into thinking that you are the best option for the job, you need to make sure that your professional and private goals and targets are in parallel to the company’s aims and targets.
-Try to give too much attention and focus towards your own goals and aims, this will be your own personal mission statement.
-Focus on things that gives you the inspiration and boost and decide what makes you forward.
-Also try to know what all success and victories you have achieved and make a list of what all are your core values and benefits.
+Try to give too much attention and focus towards your own goals and aims, this will be your mission statement.
+Focus on things that give you the inspiration and boost and decide what makes you forward.
+Also, try to know what all the successes and victories you have achieved and make a list of what all are your core values and benefits.

-- Try to visualise where you want to see yourself in 1 year, and then try to visualise where you want to see yourself within 5 years and 10 years.
+- Try to visualize where you want to see yourself in 1 year, and then try to visualize where you want to see yourself within 5 years and 10 years.
 Normally all these values should be aligned and well-coordinated with your core values and along with the aims and targets of the company.

 - If you want to have a successful and forward professional life, try to achieve the professional freedom to allow your career growth and development as a working individual.
 For example; if you want to see yourself as the head of the sales department within 5 years, then you first have to evolve from the position of being an assistant salesman.
 This can be done after you have acquired proper knowledge and experience.